elephluent/elephluent.github.io/README.md

 ## Notes
 * This repo contains a demo for the front-end, which currently only contains the Spanish colors module.
   * To play the Hide and Seek game locally, you will need to run the elephluent demo on an [HTTP server](https://www.npmjs.com/package/http-server).

+## Attributions
 * Our logo is a modified version of Freepik's [free elephant icon](https://www.flaticon.com/free-icon/elephant_375060?term=elephant&page=1&position=8).
 Credits to the original author.
+* Background for dashboard is from [PPTGrounds](https://www.pptgrounds.com/nature/8373-nature-cartoon-backgrounds).
+* Assets are largely stock images modified for the purposes of creating our school project.
+If you'd like to see further attributions, please contact me.
+This project is not used for any commercial purposes.